 Students may select from a variety of externship opportunities at sites that have been pre-approved by the law school.
-Students may earn 2 or 3 hours of academic credit per semester.
+Effective immediately, students may earn 1, 2 or 3 hours of academic credit per semester.
 After completing all required first year course work, a student may earn up to 8 hours of academic credit through the Externship Program.
 Students who have secured an externship field placement are also required to enroll in an externship seminar course.
 The externship seminar course has been designed to complement the field work performed by the student by incorporating and emphasizing professional responsibility and ethics in all classroom assignments and activities.

 Non-Judicial Externships-Application Process and Deadlines Spring 2018